Where is the best snorkeling in the world?

-To top it all off, great walls of colourful coral formations (which make the channel quite narrow) add more areas of exploration.
+To top it all off, great walls of colorful coral formations (which make the channel quite narrow) add more areas of exploration.
 Without a doubt, the German Channel is an exceptional spot, and has to be one of the best places in the world to snorkel and dive.

 South Ari Atoll, Maldives

 With numerous uninhabited islands, house reefs, wrecks, caves and some pretty impressive fish life it is no wonder the South Ari Atoll made it onto our list.
-For anyone obsessed with the ocean, snorkeling or diving with Whale sharks is a dream come true.
-Whale shark encounters are common, and the same goes for Manta Rays.
+For anyone obsessed with the ocean, snorkeling or diving with Whale Sharks is a dream come true.
+Whale Shark encounters are common, and the same goes for Manta Rays.
 The reefs here are shallow, so perfect for snorkelers!

 Dahab and it’s iconic Blue Hole have been attracting apnea and scuba divers for years, but did you know that there are some great snorkel opportunities here too?
 The Blue Hole offers excellent visibility and calm conditions year-round.
-The reefs here are colourful, and fluttering with tiny fish.
+The reefs here are colorful, and fluttering with tiny fish.